WeCare: Relieving Family Caregivers’ Stress through Improving Communication at theHospital

 Secondary research: conducted literature review & competitor analysis

 Interview: designed interview guidelines and conducted interviews

-Presentation: drafted the report for submission
+Presentation: drafted the extended abstract for submission

-Compared to non-caregivers, family caregivers report experiencing higher level of stress.
+Compared to non-caregivers, family caregivers report experiencing a higher level of stress.
 Caregivers' stress is particularly heightened when taking care of patients at hospitals since patients usually stay at hospitals when their conditions have worsened or changed.

 Improve family caregivers’ caregiving experience at hospitals.

 Observation: to understand the interactions between caregivers and patients